Protecting yourself against fraud.

 Share

-According to a poll commissioned from the FSRA, nearly 75% of respondents who had an auto policy believed that auto fraud is a prevalent issue in Ontario.
+According to a poll commissioned by the Financial Services Regulatory Authority of Ontario (FSRA), nearly 75% of respondents who had an auto policy believed that auto fraud is a prevalent issue in Ontario.
 40% of those same respondents were worried they might become a victim.

 Unfortunately, not everyone understands fraud as well as they should.
 Here’s some common insurance fraud scams and how they could be impacting you.